tp6vup54/telegrambot_yomaobot/README.md

 ### Special Requirement
 ---
 * The proxy pass utility is used in this bot, so you can see an element named 'nginx port' and another named 'proxy port' in .conf file.
-For the proxy pass, you can use [nginx](http://nginx.org/) or [apache](https://httpd.apache.org/) to satisfy the utility.
+For the proxy pass, you can use [nginx](http://nginx.org/) or [apache](https://httpd.apache.org/) to achieve.

 ### Feature
 ---